OfficeDev/office-js-docs/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### Invalid or missing scope (permission) errors

-- Your server-side code should send a `403 Forbidden` response to the client which should present a friendly message to the user and possibly also log the error to the console or record it in a log.
+- Your server-side code should send a `403 Forbidden` response to the client which should present a friendly message to the user.
+If possible, log the error to the console or record it in a log.
 - Be sure your add-in manifest [Scopes](../../reference/manifest/scopes.md)  section specifies all needed permissions.
 And be sure your registration of the add-in's web service specifies the same permissions.
 Check for spelling mistakes too.
 For more information, see [Register the add-in with Azure AD v2.0 endpoint](../../docs/develop/create-sso-office-add-ins-aspnet.md#register-the-add-in-with-azure-ad-v2-0-endpoint) (ASP.NET) or [Register the add-in with Azure AD v2.0 endpoint](../../docs/develop/create-sso-office-add-ins-nodejs.md#register-the-add-in-with-azure-ad-v2-0-endpoint) (Node JS), and [Configure the add-in](../../docs/develop/create-sso-office-add-ins-aspnet.md#configure-the-add-in) (ASP.NET) or [Configure the add-in](../../docs/develop/create-sso-office-add-ins-nodejs.md#configure-the-add-in) (Node JS).

 ### Expired or invalid token errors when calling Microsoft Graph